 • Achieve and contribute to the professional knowledge pool

 • Are accountable to both our internal and external customers

 • Maintain high personal standards, taking pride in our appearance and conduct

 • Are transparent in our delivery and strive for service excellence

-You should familiarise yourself with the Victoria Police Code of Conduct – Professional & Ethical Standards, and other integrity-related polices to ensure you understand the required standard of behaviour.
+You should familiarise yourself with the Victoria Police Code of Conduct - Professional & Ethical Standards, and other integrity related polices to ensure you understand the required standard of behaviour.
 The Code of Conduct will give potential employees an understanding of how to identify situations and associations which may lead to inappropriate perceptions or conflicts of interest.

 DOWNLOAD A COPY OF THE CODE OF CONDUCT HERE.

-During the application process and your period of employment with Victoria Police, you will be subject to testing for drugs and alcohol.
-You must be completely sober while on, or required to be free from alcohol whilst on or available for duty.
-You are also required to be free of illegal drugs at all times, both on and off duty.
-If you are taking any prescribed medications it is your duty to ensure that these are disclosed on your medical report in your application.
+During the application process and your period of employment with Victoria Police, you will be tested for drugs and alcohol.
+You must be completely sober while on, or required to be available for duty.
+You also must be free of illegal drugs at all times, both on and off duty.
+If you are taking any prescribed medications, you must ensure that these are disclosed in your application's medical report.